 An operation may be advised if a change of footwear does not ease symptoms.
 The aim of the operation is to straighten the joint as much as possible and relieve pain.
 It is not usually done just to improve appearance.
 It can be done using a local or a general anaesthetic and you are usually out of hospital the same day.

-The operation chosen by the specialist depends on the severity of the bunion, the shape of your foot, and other factors, such as if you have arthritis in the joint.
 There are many different types of operation which are used to treat bunions.
 These range from operations to trim parts of the joint, to a total artificial replacement of the big toe joint (similar to a knee or a hip replacement).
 A common surgical procedure used is called a scarf osteotomy (osteotomy means a cut in the bone).
 In some cases the joint may be fused together so it no longer moves (arthrodesis).
 The exact operation chosen by the specialist depends on:

-An operation is usually successful at easing symptoms, but not in all cases.
+An operation is usually successful at easing symptoms but not in all cases.
 It is not always possible to relieve the pain completely or make the toe perfectly straight.
-Your specialist will be able to advise on the pros and cons of surgery, and the success rate of the chosen operation.
-Continued pain, infection and the bunion returning are some of the complications of surgery of which you need to be aware.
+Your specialist will be able to advise on the pros and cons of surgery and on the success rate of the chosen operation.
+Complications of the operation can include: